When you think about it, despite feeling difficult, the problems people struggle with in dating sound pretty trivial.

 Disassociating from your emotional needs is the easy way out.
 It requires only external effort and some superficial beliefs.
 Working through your issues and resolving them requires far more blood, sweat and tears.
 Most people aren’t willing to dig deep and put in the effort, but it yields far greater and more permanent results.

 1) The biggest misconception when it comes to working through an excess of emotional baggage is that these feelings ever completely go away.
-Research and brain imaging studies indicate that fears, anxieties, traumas, etc. are imprinted on our brains in similar ways that our physical habits are.
-Just like you’ve developed a habit of brushing your teeth every time you wake up, you have emotional habits of getting sad or angry any time you feel abandoned or unwanted.
+Studies indicate that fears, anxieties, traumas, etc. are imprinted on our brains in similar ways that our physical habits are.1 Just like you’ve developed a habit of brushing your teeth every time you wake up, you have emotional habits of getting sad or angry any time you feel abandoned or unwanted.

 The way to change is not by removing these feelings or anxieties altogether, but rather consciously replacing them with higher order behaviors and feelings.

 This can only be accomplished through taking action.
 There is no other way.
 You cannot rewire your responses in healthy ways and confront your insecurities if you aren’t out there actively pushing up against them.
 Trying to do so is like trying to learn how to shoot free throws left-handed without ever actually touching a basketball.
 It just doesn’t work.